 So what specifically can be done to make best use of an extra year?
 Here are 5 tips:

-- Enhance your understanding of the MDR as an instrument.
-At 175 pages, the Medical Device Regulation (EU) 2017/745 is a challenging instrument to work with.
+- Enhance your understanding of the MDR as an instrument — At 175 pages, the Medical Device Regulation (EU) 2017/745 is a challenging instrument to work with.
 Very few in the industry would profess to have a thorough understanding of the legislation itself, yet it holds all the answers to ensuring MDR compliance of your products both now and in the future.
 Download and read our White Papers to get an overview of the MDR.

-- Perform a Gap Analysis.
-Go back to basics and use Annex I MDR to re-evaluate how robustly your existing clinical data portfolio demonstrates conformity with the general safety and performance requirements that are relevant to your products.
-Engage with our team of specially trained medical professionals to bring an expert medical opinion to your Gap Analysis.
+- Perform a Gap Analysis — Go back to basics and use Annex I MDR to re-evaluate how robustly your existing clinical data portfolio demonstrates conformity with the general safety and performance requirements that are relevant to your products.

 - Take stock of your technical documentation — Use the time to conduct an audit of your technical documents and compare your portfolio with the requirements in Annexes II and III of the MDR.
 Contact us for help in updating your documents to the required standard.

 - Write a CER, even if not yet due — Compiling a CER to the requirements of the MDR rather than the MDD is a fantastic way to uncover any gaps in your Clinical Evaluation.
 It’s about much more than just the document — identifying any areas of deficiency now leaves plenty of time to address them before the revised MDR implementation date.
 Our medical specialists are experts at writing CERs and performing Clinical Evaluation of medical devices.